Consumption in Hong Kong

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Hong Kong SAR Purchasing Managers’ Index (PMI) edged down to 44.0 in August, from 44.5 in July.
+The IHS Markit Manufacturing Purchasing Managers' Index (PMI) fell to 51.3 in July from June's 51.4.

 Retail sales grew 2.8% year-on-year in June (May: +7.8% yoy).